Municipality of Leichhardt: Parks and recreation

 The Bay Run around Iron Cove is a popular bicycling, walking and running track, passing along the foreshore of Lilyfield and Rozelle, and linking to paths along Hawthorne Canal on the western border of Leichhardt.

 Callan Park in Lilyfield, bordering Iron Cove, offers open space for walking, cycling and passive recreation.

-Pioneer Memorial Park in Norton St, Leichhardt, has gardens and paths for passive recreation.
+Pioneer Memorial Park in Norton Street, Leichhardt, has gardens and paths for passive recreation.
 It is built on the site of Balmain Cemetery.

-Illoura, Ballast Point and Yarulbin Parks have superb Harbour locations in the Balmain Peninsular.
+Illoura, Ballast Point and Yurulbin Park have superb harbour locations in the Balmain Peninsular.